wirequery/wirequery/README.md

 - **Free and Open Source**: WireQuery is licensed under AGPLv3 and the SDK is licensed under MIT, so you can use WireQuery to your heart's content.

-Imagine what your production systems could tell you...
+Imagine what your production systems could tell you.

 ![Screenshot](screenshot_1.png)